ahmed-rashad-alnaggar/muhawil/README.md

 $dumper->dump($translations, 'path/to/translations/file.yaml', ['dry' => true]);
 ```

-Both the loader and the dumper supports only simple YAML structure which is mappings, nested-mappings and scalar values.
+Both the YAML loader and the dumper support only simple YAML structures, which include mappings, nested mappings, and scalar values.
+All keys and scalar values may be double-quoted, single-quoted, or unquoted without allowing special YAML characters.

 ## Custom Loaders and Dumpers